 You have now enabled automation for the fader modules on the selected channels.
+The AUT indicator on the fader strips illuminates to reflect the status.

-6. Deselect SEL AUTO, or press ESC on the SCREEN CONTROL panel, to exit the SEL AUTO mode.
+6. Deselect SEL AUTO, or press ESC on the ACCESS/ASSIGN panel, to exit the SEL AUTO mode.